 This game can be played with the app or the controller, which is most likely why it is simply emulating the controller – it doesn’t bring anything new or special, unlike the other PlayLink titles.
 It feels like PlayLink was added as a final decision, which is most likely true as it’s also out on PC and coming to Xbox in the future.

 I personally played this on my own but I can’t see the multiplayer aspect being that entertaining.
-When the choices appear on screen, you must all pick the same choice otherwise it will remain on the choice screen until someone changes their vote.
-When a QTE which requires you to press X appears, you must all press it within the time frame otherwise it isn’t counted.
+When the choices appear on the screen, you must all pick the same choice otherwise it will remain on the choice screen until someone changes their vote.
+When a QTE that requires you to press X appears, you must all press it within the time frame otherwise it isn’t counted.

 There are a lot of choices, easily a few hundred, throughout the whole playthrough so I can’t imagine stopping at each one and arguing with other people over which choice to make.
 However, I can see the appeal of just using one controller and when a choice appears you just make a mutual agreement and select the option you all want to see.
 I remember many years ago owning a House on Haunted Hill Blu-ray which operated like that.
 You had choices throughout the film in which you chose who lived and who died – it didn’t change the story but it did add extra scenes and narrative, which is very similar to what is happening here.